ejshiflet/Assignment-2/README.md

 # Assignment-2

 This file calculates many averages from different groups.
 Those accuracies are stored in list and later added to the numpy array that hold all of the information from the main information file.
 Then, the top 100 players are put into a list from every category.
 The list can be printed to check if they show the correct things.
+If the player stats are printed you will see that the new columns of averages have been added.